 - Vision issues: Common vision problems, such as nearsightedness and farsightedness, can also cause the child to blink often and rub their eyes in a futile bid to correct the vision.

-- Uncorrected refractive errors: When the child already has myopia or hyperopia, parents may miss out on the need to check and reassess the vision periodically.
+- Uncorrected refractive errors: When the child already has myopiaiXAn eye condition where close objects appear clear while those farther appear blurry (nearsightedness) or hyperopiaiXAn eye condition where you can see things that are far away clearly, and nearby objects blurry (farsightedness) , parents may miss out on the need to check and reassess the vision periodically.
 If there is an uncorrected refractive error, the resulting difference between what is needed and what the child’s glasses offer may cause excessive blinking.

 - Cornea issues: These may range from ingrown eyelashes to abrasion on the surface of the cornea.
 These problems might irritate the eyes and cause excessive blinking in children.

-Some of the common symptoms of excessive blinking in children include
+Some of the common symptoms associated with excessive blinking in children include

 - Rubbing of the eyes often.